Muhammed-Yasir/currency-converter/README.md

-# currency-converter
-This is a mini web for currency converter.
+It is a simple currency converter.it id build by the programming languages html,css and javascript.it is useful for analysing the different currencies of various country.